UrbanGraph: Physics-Informed Spatio-Temporal Dynamic Heterogeneous Graphs for Urban Microclimate Prediction: Preliminary

 \textbf{ENVI-met model}.
 The data in this paper were generated using the ENVI-met model.
 ENVI-met is a high-resolution, three-dimensional, non-hydrostatic numerical model widely recognized for simulating surface-plant-air interactions within complex urban structures.
 The model captures the feedback mechanisms among different urban elements by coupling an atmospheric model with detailed soil and vegetation models.
 This enables it to accurately simulate how solid boundaries ('hard' boundaries), such as building walls, and porous obstructions ('soft' boundaries), such as vegetation canopies, alter local airflow, temperature, and humidity.
 The fundamental equations governing these processes are detailed in Appendix \ref{Appendix A}.

 \textbf{Problem Formulation}.
 We model the urban environment by discretizing Geographic Information System (GIS) data into grid cells, where each cell is treated as a node $v \in \sV$.
 The state of the environment is represented by a sequence of dynamic heterogeneous graphs $\{\gG_t\}$, where the graph at timestep t is defined as $\gG_t = (\sV, \mathcal{E}_t, \sR)$.
 Here, $\sV$ is the static set of nodes, $\sR$ is the static set of relation types (e.g., 'covered by shadow from cell'), and $\mathcal{E}_t$ is the set of edges that varies with time.
-The features of all nodes are collected in a matrix $\mX \in \R^{|\sV| \times 8}$.
-Additionally, we define $\vu_t$ as the global context vector at timestep t.
+The static node feature matrix $\boldsymbol{X} \in \mathbb{R}^{|\mathbb{V}|\times 8}$ explicitly encodes pixel-wise GIS properties: Building Height, Tree Height and Land Cover Type.
+Additionally, $\boldsymbol{u}_t$ represents the dynamic global context, comprising meteorological forcing data: Solar Radiation, Solar Position, Ambient Temperature, Humidity, Wind Speed, and Wind Direction.

 For any one of the six target variables, denoted by k, given a sequence of historical graph observations of length ${T}_{hist}$, $\{\gG_t\}_{t=t_0-T_{hist}+1}^{t_0}$, and the corresponding sequence of context vectors $\{\vu_t\}_{t=t_0-T_{hist}+1}^{t_0}$, the model aims to learn a specialized mapping function $\mathcal{F}^{(k)}(\cdot)$ to predict the values of this specific variable for the next ${T}_{pred}$ timesteps: